jamesgrams/guystation/README.md

 The version of Citra changes the default screenshot key to Ctrl+S, the default toggle status bar key to Ctrl+P, and the default exit full screen key to F12.
 In addition, this version removes the prompt that asks you for a screenshot file name and simply uses the current timestamp as the name.
 When Citra first starts up, it will ask if you want to send data to the Citra team for debugging.
 Finally, there are some points within games where you might have to do something that usually would interact with shared 3DS data such as select a Mii.
 Citra handles this nicely and shows a dialog box.
 You'll likely have to use a mouse to navigate these, however.

 ### PPSSPP (PSP)
 Make sure set to set a key for taking screenshots if you want to.
+By default, PPSSPP uses Escape to pause the game meaning returning to the menu will pause the game.
+Feel free to change this if you do not want this to occur.

 ## Backwards Compatibility
 Some emulators have Backwards compability.
 From what I understand, VisualBoyAdvance-M supports Game Boy Color and Game Boy Games (like the Game Boy Advance), and PCSX2 supports PS1 games (like the Playstation 2).
 Dolphin could be thought of as a Wii emulator with backwards compability for the GameCube (like the Wii), however they are two seperate menu options since the Wii requires some extra commands due to the structure it uses for save games.
 Citra does not support DS games.